node-red/node-red-nodes/hardware/PiSrf/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install.
+Run the following command in your Node-RED user directory - typically `~/.node-red`
-This is usually `~/.node-red`

     npm install node-red-node-pisrf